Ships Cook Assessment Explained – what to expect on the assessment?

 NOTE: the assessors will watch you preparing the dishes for your menu and take note that you will be assessed on:

-If unsure ask Cedric prior to doing the course what elements you need to be competent in and practice before attending the assessment!
+NOTE: this is a pastry and bread making day so make sure you know the basics!
+If unsure ask Cedric prior to doing the course what elements you need to be competent in and practice before attending the assessment! |

 Examples of dishes chefs have had to prepare: